-The average movie theater ticket price in 2018 was $9.11, according to the National Association of Theatre Owners.
+The average movie theater ticket price in 2019 was $9.16, according to the National Association of Theatre Owners.

 We’ve found discounts at the following good-sized theater chains.

 However, some smaller companies also offer senior deals.
-For example, Classic Cinemas, a chain in Illinois, charges seniors the matinee price no matter what time the show starts, spokesperson Kat Clary tells Money Talks News.
+For example, Classic Cinemas, a chain in Illinois, charges seniors age 60 and up the matinee price no matter what time the show starts, a spokesperson tells Money Talks News.